jaysylvester/citizen/README.md

       </p>
     </td>
     <td>
       Forces gzip encoding for all clients, even if they don't report accepting gzip.
-Many proxies and firewalls break the Accept-Encoding header that determines gzip support, and since pretty much all modern clients support gzip, it's probably safe to force it by setting this to `true`.
+Many proxies and firewalls break the Accept-Encoding header that determines gzip support, and since pretty much all modern clients support gzip, it's probably safe to force it by setting this to <code>true</code>.
     </td>
   </tr>
   <tr>